Daksh-Jasani/My-First-Single-Page-Application-Using-ReactJS-/README.md

 This codes are used when we want to create a new react app.

+As github doesn't allow to upload files or folers more than 25 MB therefore, due to space problem you wil.l also have to download the dependancies.

+->  Open CMD in root folder.

+-> npm install
+-> npm install react-router-dom@5
+-> npm install axios
+-> npm install --save react-twitter-embed

 Open CMD in the root folder

 -> cd blog